Sin-tel/tokisona/reference.md

 	| nimi Toki li suli e nimi Pona.
 	evaluates to "toki pona"

+	there's no multiplication, division, etc.

-* logic
+## logic
-	so far, there is no and / or

 	not x
 	| x ala

+	so far, there is no equivalent for 'and', 'or'

-* relational operators
+## relational operators
 	only for nanpa:
 		larger than
 		| nanpa A la nanpa Pe li suli.